 In AURORA we have divided all research groups into three roles (or role groups):

-The _adm-group is for the administrators of the research group and have all the relevant permissions on the groups datasets (including updating, deleting etc.).
-The _guest-group is for guests and only have the permission to create datasets on the group (cannot see the other ones, delete, read and so on - only his own datasets).
-The _member-group is for users that are members of that research group and they will have access to all the datasets created there, read them and their metadata, but will not have any change or deletion privileges except for those they have created themselves.
+The _admin-group is for the administrators of the research group and have all the relevant permissions on the groups datasets (including updating, deleting etc.).
+The _gjest-group is for guests and only have the permission to create datasets on the group (cannot see the other ones, delete, read and so on - only his own datasets).
+The group that is just the group-name is for users that are members of that research group and they will have access to all the datasets created there, read them and their metadata, but will not have any change or deletion privileges except for those they have created themselves.

 The role groups resides under the research group itself in a GROUP called “roles”.